sonatype-nexus-community/nexus-repository-installer/README.md

 * ~~Add an installer for .deb packaging~~
   * Done: A .deb installer is created by the `make docker-all` command

+* Use `rpmlint` to validate the generated .rpm installer.

+* Use `lintian` to validate the generated .deb installer.

 ## The Fine Print

 It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution to the open source community (read: you!)